 Is PTSD genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 What is PTSD?

-Post traumatic stress disorder (PTSD) is a mental and behavioral disorder that affects those who have experienced a traumatic event or environment.
-These situations are extremely varied but may include warfare, sexual assault, interpersonal violence, and non-assualt violence such as vehicle accidents and death of a loved one.
+Post traumatic stress disorder (PTSD) is a mental health and behavioral disorder that affects those who have experienced a traumatic event or environment.
+These situations are extremely varied but may include warfare, sexual assault, interpersonal violence, and non-assault violence such as vehicle accidents and an unexpected death of a loved one.
 Prolonged trauma, including slavery and chronic domestic abuse, are especially damaging to one’s emotions and core identity, increasing the risk of PTSD.

 Symptoms often manifest as disturbing thoughts, feelings, and dreams related to the event that lead to behavioral changes in a person’s life and daily functioning.
 Experiencing traumatic events over and over through PTSD often leads patients to try and avoid reminders of the events and/or react inappropriately (e.g. reacting towards a backfiring car as it triggers memory of war).
 It affects how a person thinks and feels and may present itself as a change in one’s personality.

 Military personnel and those living in a war zone are especially susceptible to PTSD due to the unique trauma common to combat environments.
 In addition to combat, armed forces personnel may experience military sexual trauma (MST).
 This is any sexual harassment or sexual assault that occurs while you are in the military.
 MST can happen to both men and women and can occur during peacetime, training, or war.

 Counseling and medication are the two most common treatments for the condition.
 The former is most effective when used before or just after symptoms start.
 Medications prescribed are usually antidepressants.
 There are times when a combination of the two treatments is used.